mutantx22/RB3-USB-2026-all-buttons-YARG/README.md

 Requires

--Windows with .NET 4.5 Framework,
+-Windows with .NET 4.5 Framework
--LibUSB filter driver, e.g. wizard from LibUsbDotNet, -A virtual MIDI device, e.g. loopMIDI.
+-LibUSB filter driver, e.g. wizard from LibUsbDotNet -A virtual MIDI device, e.g. loopMIDI

 If you want to compile it yourself you’ll need LibUsbDotNet and midi-dot-net - the packages on NuGet will do.
 Usage